ComputationalGasDynamicsLab/sparta_cases/Getting Starting With Sparta (unfinished).md

 mkdir Paraview && tar -xzf p.tar.gz -C Paraview --strip-components 1 echo "export PATH=$PATH:~/ParaView/bin" >> .bashrc
 ```
-Once the simulation is finished, to post process you need to run the pvpython scripts in the paraview_initialization_scripts folder
+Once the simulation is finished, to post process you need to run the pvpython scripts in the paraview_initialization_scripts folder in your case file.

+The internal contents of the folder should look similar to this.
 ![image](https://github.com/ComputationalGasDynamicsLab/sparta_cases/assets/10146286/132db81b-21f0-4a76-9b10-ecb8b605ef99)

 Run the commands on the head node.
 These are fine because they are not computationally intensive.